danagold404/Hack-The-Box-Writeups/Linux/Normal/Surveillance.md

 python3 -c "import pty; pty.spawn('/bin/bash')"
 ```

-# Enumerating the Target Machine
+# Enumerating the Target Machine and Getting the User Flag
 Because we have a fully functional shell, we can use linpeas to enumerate the machine.
 To so we will:
 1. Download [linpeas.sh](https://linpeas.sh/) to our attack machine.
 2. Start a python webserver on our attack machine: `sudo python3 -m http.server 80`.